astro313/astro313.github.io/projects/_posts/2017-10-22-Data-Engineering.md

 The goal for this subteam is to create our own CDS server cluster and try to explore how to efficiently store data and perform computation.
 The vision I had for joining is to ultimately optimize the processing of now Tera-to-Peta byte sizes astronomical data from large sky surveys such as [SDSS](https://www.sdss.org/) and then automate event detection and object classification (e.g., different types of galaxies).

-I was paired with a highly-motivated and talented CS-major undergraduate student, Linnea May, to learn about "Data Engineering", which I am a total stranger of.
-Our team name is "Final Frontier" :)
+I was paired with a highly-motivated and talented CS-major undergraduate student, Linnea May, to learn about data engineering, which I am a total stranger of.
+Our team name is "Final Frontier" :-)

 Our main task for this week is to mplement spark code:
 - refer to spark code in sample_spark_code.ipynb in https://github.com/CornellDataScience/hadoop-spark/